erooma/Linux-Server-Application/README.md

  >`sudo service ssh restart`

 Subsequent access is by private/public key access only including a passphrase for added security.

-Disable password access for ALL accounts by changing the /etc/ssh/sshd_config file to the following:
+Disable password access for ALL accounts by changing the /etc/ssh/sshd_config file as follows:

  >`PasswordAuthentication no`